 The gaming headset market is one rife with gimmicks.
 Intense surround sound (which admittedly isn’t all that gimmicky anymore), vibrating earpads, customizable LED lights, or an included DAC with separate modes for different devices—if you want it, someone’s got it, for a price.
 It’s rare that something avoids all that in favor of just delivering rock solid audio, especially at an affordable price.
 With the arrival of the SteelSeries Arctis 1 Wireless, it’s no longer just the HyperX Cloud Alpha in that category.

-Editor’s note: this review was updated on November 3, 2020, to include FAQ answers.
+Editor’s note: this review was updated on March 10, 2021, to include additional information regarding sound quality.

 Who is the SteelSeries Arctis 1 Wireless for?

 - Nintendo Switch Gamers waiting desperately for a decent wireless audio solution, or just looking for a good wireless headset that works with most devices.

 - At-home workers who want something wireless that sounds good and lasts a long time.